Players (Canadian) Formula Atlantic Series Race

 - March 76B [4?]
 (Bobby Rahal): Doug Shierson Racing ran an orange #9 March 76B in 1976 for Bobby Rahal (Glen Ellyn, IL).
 There were four orange March 76Bs according to March records but only one was built as part of the first batch of cars, 76B-4, strongly suggesting this was Rahal's car.
 The subsequent history of this car is not known until it was advertised in 1985 as "ex-Villeneuve".

 - March 76B (Price Cobb): An orange March 76B invoiced to Shierson in March 1976.

 - March 76B (James King): Seb Barone (Portland, CT or Dilliner, PA) drove a white #28 March 76B in 1976, entered by Isola Racing but run by Doug Shierson Racing.
-As a white car, March records suggest this would have been 76B-9, 76B-11 or 76B-12.
+This car would probably have been either 76B-11 or 76B-12.
 Barone crashed the car at Trois-Rivières in September and it was not seen again.